-The main investment for the company - which is classified as an associate - is its share of the shares of Kuwait Financial Center Company, "Markaz".
-The total amount of shares in the Kuwait Financial Center Company is approximately 142.77 million shares, which represents 29.86% of the company's shares.
-The associate company achieved losses to the shareholders of the parent company amounting to 1.72 million Kuwaiti dinars in 2020, compared to a profit of 6.96 million Kuwaiti dinars at the end of 2019.
-The main reason for the net loss for the year is due to the decline in the fair value of financial assets as a result of the pandemic's consequences on the local and global capital markets, in addition to the drop in the value of investment properties.
+The main investment for the company - which is classified as an associate - its interest stake in Kuwait Financial Center Company, "Markaz".
+The total amount of shares in the Kuwait Financial Center Company is approximately 142.77 million shares, which represents 29.7% of the company's shares.
+The associate company achieved exceptional profits for the shareholders of the parent company amounting to 14.987 million Kuwaiti Dinars in 2021, compared to a loss of 1.715 million Kuwaiti Dinars at the end of 2020, with an increase of 974%.